VeriConomy/docs/docs/general/cryptocurrency.md

 ---
 sidebar_position: 2
+sidebar_label: 'What is Cryptocurrency ?'
-label: 'What is Cryptocurrency ?'
+title: 'What is Cryptocurrency ?'
 ---
 # What is Cryptocurrency ?